jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-3/jou4100-eda-group-3.md

 Our group observed that while over 210,000 people aged 15 or over in Ottawa’s labour force use a motor vehicle to commute to work, only about 64,000 people — which is under 25% of the sample — reported using other methods such as public transit, walking, or biking to get to work.

-Based on this observation, our group formulated the hypothesis that the City of Ottawa and other levels of government — amid efforts to reduce carbon emmission and combat climate change — are promoting and investing in initiatives that incentivize alternative methods of transportation, such as public transit and active transportation infrastructure.
+Based on this observation, our group formulated the hypothesis that the City of Ottawa and other levels of government — amid efforts to reduce carbon emissions and combat climate change — are promoting and investing in initiatives that incentivize alternative methods of transportation, such as public transit and active transportation infrastructure.

 Our observation that the large majority of the labour force who commute to work in Ottawa drive a personal motor vehicle also led us to wonder, “Is Ottawa more car-centric than other major Canadian cities and if so, why?”